vrajclerk/PLACEMENT_NOTES/c++/c++.md

 ## Destructor:
-- A destructor works opposite to constructor;it destructs the objects ofclasses.
-It can be definedonly onceina class.
-Like constructors, it is invokedautomatically.
+- A destructor works opposite to constructor;it destructs the objects of classes.
+It can be defined only once in a class.
+Like constructors, it is invoked automatically.

  - A destructor is definedlike a constructor.
 It must have the same name asclass, prefixed with atildesign (~)